 A Tax Lien is filed by the Government to protect its interests.
 Recorded with one or several county or state recorders, a Tax Lien alerts the world that you owe back taxes, and is generally devastating to the taxpayer’s credit.
 Tax Liens make it very difficult to obtain credit or to buy/sell real estate.

 The effect of the Federal Tax Lien statute is that when any person fails to pay any assessment of tax, plus interest, penalties, or costs, a Tax Lien in favor of the United States arises upon all property and rights to property.
 That property, whether real or personal, tangible or intangible, belonging to the taxpayer is effected by the Lien.
 Even if the taxpayer makes a partial payment, a Tax Lien can arise for the balance of the tax.

 You Got Your Taxes in Early?
 Good for You.

 Call the Taxman & Associates today

-I have also been successful requesting the Lien be withdrawn or released for a variety of Reasons.
+We have also been successful requesting the Lien be withdrawn or released for a variety of reasons.
 Some clients just simply made an error or they had a traumatic event in their life that prevented them from paying their taxes on time.
 If successful, the Lien filing will be expunged from your credit report/credit score.